Bethel High School serves 1,679 students in grades 9-12.

 Students by Grade

-The diversity score of Bethel High School is 0.61, which is less than the diversity score at state average of 0.64.
+The diversity score of Bethel High School is 0.67, which is equal to the diversity score at state average of 0.67.
 The school's diversity has stayed relatively flat over five school years.

 State Level (WA)